• Home

 Start the next day after you were served.

-You will need to file documents of your own.
-These include, at the very least, an Answer to the Petition for Dissolution, and in most cases, financial statements (see Missouri Divorce Forms and Documents here) and a Counter-Petition for Dissolution.
+Your attorney will be able to guide you through the process, but, there are portions where you will be required to submit certain documents yourself.
+These include, at the very least, an Answer to the Petition for Dissolution, and in most cases, financial statements (see Missouri Divorce Forms and Documents here) and a Counter-Petition for Dissolution

 So long as those are on file, there is not going to be a default Judgment taken against you.